Pino di Loto

 There are 4 Suites in a pair of low bungalows above the pool, and 2 newer X_ecutive Suites one level below the pool.
 We love the look of these newer suites, with their chic white decor, generous size (2 bathrooms, kingsize bed), and secluded patios - each with its own plunge pool - looking out over the glistening Aegean Sea.
 Perfect honeymoon material.

 The older suites are more than fine for the rest of us.
-There's a sitting room with attached kitchenette, a double bedroom behind a folding screen, a (smallish) bathroom with shower, and plenty of patio space out front.
+There's a sitting room with attached kitchenette, a double bedroom behind a folding screen, a (smallish) bathroom with shower, and plenty of patio space with sea views out front.
 Expect comfy beds, dove-grey shutters, polished cement floors and a scattering of antiques from the family home, which is next door under the shade of the homonymous pine.
 There's a bit of art on the walls, and maybe a driftwood monolith or a smooth white beach stone to prop open the French doors.
 If you're being picky, you might find the bathroom tight; and don't expect to whip up 4-course meals in the kitchenette.
 But overall it feels comfy and unpretentious, not trying too hard to be boutique.

 Whichever you choose, you get A/C, Korres toiletries, free bottled water, stacks of towels, a good bottle of wine and some Turkish Delight.